-The Chinook and summer chum salmon runs are complete in the lower river and management has transitioned to fall season.
-Assuming late run timing, the third quarter point of the Chinook salmon run passed Eagle Sonar on August 3.
-The cumulative passage of Chinook salmon at Eagle sonar is below average, but larger than what was observed in 2022 through 2024 on this date.
+The Chinook and summer chum salmon runs are complete through Subdistricts 5-A, 5-B, and 5-C and management has transitioned to fall season.
+Assuming late run timing, the Chinook salmon run at Eagle is almost 95% complete.
+The cumulative passage of Chinook salmon at Eagle sonar is well below average, but larger than what was observed in 2022 through 2024 on this date.
 Current projections indicate that the border passage goal of 71,000 will not be met.
 Passage of Chinook salmon at all U.S. assessment projects are well below average and escapement goals are unlikely to be met.